Are you considering investing in a franchise, but feeling overwhelmed by the vast array of options available?

 A lot of people may consider a franchise consultant similar to a real estate agent or broker.
 However, the consultant is a lot more than just a deal closer.

-How Do Franchise Consultants Get Paid?
+3. How Do They Get Paid?

 This is very similar to how a lot of recruitment agencies around the world work.

-It is also in their best interest to ensure that the franchisee is happy that they have been matched with the franchise opportunity best suited to their own interests and strengths.
+It is also in their best interest to ensure that the franchisee is happy.
+This can only happen if they have been matched with the franchise opportunity best suited to their own interests and strengths.

 If a new business owner is happy, then they will inevitably refer others to their franchise consultant in the future.